Welcome to Rumney Primary Care Centre

 - What about Baby Clinic ?

-Baby Clinic has been suspended however we continue to administer child health immunisation.
-We have temporarily suspended the 8 week checks but if your childrens immunisation are due Please contact the surgery.
+Baby Clinic is now strictly by appointment only.
 Please do not attend without ringing the surgery first.
 We will make arrangements for you to speak to one of our Practice Nurses and arrangements will be made for you to attend for immunisations.

 -Can I see the midwife?